 Now we can enter each of the ticmarks in terms of ohms, have the program figure the deflection, and see the result.
 This is done ticmark by ticmark until the ticmarks have all been placed.
-At any point you can stop and review the design to that point.
+At any point you can stop an experience that point.